schnoog/Joystick_ESP32S2/README.md

 ## Installation Instructions

+### Library manager
+Just search for **Joystick_ESP32S2** in the library manager of your installation of ArduinoIDE or PlatformIO and install it.

+### Manual installation
 The following instructions can be used to install the latest version of the library in the Arduino IDE (thanks to [@per1234](https://github.com/per1234) for this update):

 1. Download https://github.com/schnoog/Joystick_ESP32S2/archive/master.zip
 2. In the Arduino IDE, select `Sketch` > `Include Library` > `Add .ZIP Library...`.
 Browse to where the downloaded ZIP file is located and click `Open`.
 The Joystick library's examples will now appear under `File` > `Examples` > `Joystick`.

+Please keep in mind that a manual installation is not updated by the library manager of your IDE.

 ## USB Setup
 If you only want to play arround with it, I propose to enable USB CDC on boot.